Foreign Language Proficiency Requirement

 Through AP scores or department testing

 Some students are able to demonstrate proficiency in a foreign language before they begin classes at Northwestern.
-You can do this by earning a high enough score on an AP exam or a Northwestern placement exam.
-Many placement exams are available online.
-Information on placement examinations is sent to incoming freshmen during the summer.
-View a table showing ways to fulfill the foreign language requirement through AP or Northwestern placement exams.
+You can do this by earning a high enough score on an AP exam or on a Northwestern placement exam.
+View a table showing ways to fulfill the foreign language requirement through AP exams or Northwestern placement exams.

 Through Northwestern coursework